 stroke is about to occur.
 But TIAs don't precede all strokes.

 are the same.
 A stroke is loss of blood flow (ischemia) to the brain that continues long

 enough to cause permanent brain damage.
 Brain cells start to die after just a few

 minutes without oxygen.

 stroke depends on the size and location of the area of the brain that suffered loss of

 Recovery also depends on the size and location of the stroke.
 A stroke may result in long-term problems, such as weakness in an arm or leg.
 It may cause paralysis, loss of speech, or even death.

-disease may look like other medical conditions or problems.
-Always see your doctor for a diagnosis.
+disease may look like other health conditions or problems.
+Always see your healthcare

 How is carotid artery disease diagnosed?